 Victor and Hillary are down on their luck to the point that they allow tourists to take guided tours of their castle.
 But Charles Delacro, a millionaire oil tycoon, visits, and takes a ...
 See full summary »

 Professor David Pollock is an expert in ancient Arabic hieroglyphics.
 A Middle Eastern Prime Minister convinces Pollock to infiltrate the organization of a man named Beshraavi, who is involved in a plot against the Prime Minister.
 The nature of the plot is believed to be found in a hieroglyphic code.
-Beshraavi's mistress, Yasmin Azir is a mystery intertwined in the plot.
-Pollock needs her help, but when she repeatedly seems to double cross him in one escapade after another, he can't decide on whose side she is working.
-Ultimately working together, Pollock and Yasmin decipher the plot and set out to stop an assassination of the Prime Minister.Written by
+Beshraavi's mistress, Yasmin Azir is a beautiful mystery who becomes intertwined in the plot.
+Pollock needs her help, but she repeatedly double crosses him in one escapade after another, he can't decide on who she is working for.
+Ultimately working together, Pollock and Yasmin decipher the message and set out to stop an assassination of the Prime Minister.Written by

 E.W.
 DesMarais <email@example.com>

 The "Pierre Marton" who is part-credited with the screenplay is, in fact, Peter Stone, who had scripted Stanley Donen's previous film, Charade (1963).
 He was to use this pseudonym twice more in his career.
 "Marton" was the surname of his stepfather, George Marton, whilst the French word "pierre" can be either a name, meaning "Peter", or a noun, meaning "stone".
 See more »